Ravenscroft Jazz Prize

 • Open to jazz vocalists in 2024

-• Next open to jazz vocalists in 2026
+• Next open to jazz instrumentalists in 2025

 Eligibility to participate in the Ravenscroft Jazz Prize is limited to citizens of the United States, the District of Columbia, and U.S. commonwealths/territories.
 (U.S. nationals from American Samoa are also eligible to participate.)